beamzer/ScirtScan/README.md

 ## Structure
-The main python script (scirtscan.py) works with function, you can easily comment out functions to test a single one, or add a new function for new checks.
+The main python script (scirtscan.py) works with functions, you can easily comment out functions to test a single one, or add a new function for new checks.
 I will add an commandline option for this in the very near future.

+## Bugs
+At the moment sql2html.py doesn't like it when fields in the database are empty.
+I will fix this.